armory/docs/content/en/continuous-deployment/armory-admin/terraform-enable-integration.md

 **Note:** The Terraform Integration feature can only be configured to use a password with the default Redis user.

-To set/override the Armory Enterprise Redis settings do the following:
+To set/override the Armory Continuous Deployment Redis settings do the following:

 In `SpinnakerService` manifest: